 large skillet, small bowls, pizza wheel (optional), baking sheet, parchment paper (optional), cutting board, chef's knife, spoons, and pastry brush

-I hope you’ve enjoyed today’s recipe for Oktoberfest Crescent Wrapped Bratwurst Bites with Sauerkraut Dipping Sauce as much as I’ve enjoyed bringing it to you.
+I hope you’ve enjoyed today’s recipe for Bratwurst Bites Wrapped in Crescent Rolls with Sauerkraut Dipping Sauce as much as I’ve enjoyed bringing it to you.

 Should you have any questions regarding this recipe, or anything else you’ve seen on my site, please don’t hesitate to contact me directly or leave me a comment in the comment section below.
 It is always my distinct pleasure to get back to you with a reply just as soon as I possibly can!